mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-logging-and-monitoring.rst

 Abstract
 ========

-The SDAM monitoring specification defines a set of behaviour in the drivers for providing runtime information about server discovery and monitoring events (SDAM) to any 3rd party library as well internal driver use, such as logging.
+The SDAM logigng and monitoring specification defines a set of behaviour in the drivers for providing runtime information about server discovery and monitoring (SDAM) in log messages as well as in events which users can consume programmatically, either directly or by integrating with third-party APM libraries.

 -----------
 Definitions